 - Unsafe Conditions: Working on uneven or unstable surfaces or in adverse weather increases the risk of accidents.

-- Lack of Fall Protection: Absence or improper use of fall protection measures, such as guardrails and safety nets, can lead to falls scaffolding accident.
+- Lack of Fall Protection: The absence or improper use of fall protection measures, such as guardrails and safety nets, can lead to fall scaffolding accidents.

 - Overloading: Putting too much weight on the scaffolding beyond its capacity can cause it to collapse.